 - Arrange for key drop-off or transfer

-- Collect all personal records, such as medical, veterinarian, school
+- Collect all personal records (e.g., medical, veterinarian, school)

-Once you’ve unpacked your last box, it’s time for the fun part—exploring your new home.
-I made a point to say “yes” to everything I was asked to do when first arriving in San Diego.
+Once you’ve unpacked your last box, it’s time for the fun part: exploring your new home.
+I made a point to say “yes” to everything I was asked to do when I first arrived in San Diego.
 This helped me make new friends, find fun local spots, and step out of my comfort zone.

-Jessica Thiefels has been writing for more than 10 years and has written for a wide variety of publications, including AARP, Reader’s Digest and Lifehack and regularly contributes to The Financial Diet, Remax and Homes.com and more.
+Jessica Thiefels has been writing for more than 10 years and has written for a wide variety of publications, including AARP, Reader’s Digest, and Lifehack and regularly contributes to The Financial Diet, RE/MAX, Homes.com, and more.
 Follow her on Twitter @JThiefels and connect on LinkedIn.